TransformReadiness · TCO · FinOps · Migration roadmap

 04 / WaveProve before core systems

-Sequence non-critical workloads first, then move core systems only after the team has validated the method and learned between waves.
+Sequence lower-risk workloads first, then move core systems once the method and controls are proven.

 05 / OperateFinOps from cutover

-Run tagging, alerts, rightsizing, reserved instance strategy, and anomaly detection continuously instead of treating optimisation as a quarterly cleanup.
+Run tagging, budget alerts, rightsizing, RI strategy, and anomaly detection as continuous operations.

 Merged operating model